Sumit00s/Prep.ai/README.md

-Prep.ai 💼
+Prep.ai 🎯
-AI-Powered Mock Interview Platform
+AI-Powered Mock Interview Assistant

-Prep.ai is an AI-driven mock interview assistant that helps users prepare for real-world technical interviews.
-Simply input your role, tech stack, and number of questions—Prep.ai will generate tailored questions and conduct a simulated interview using conversational AI.
-Ideal for developers, job seekers, and students looking to improve their interview performance with personalized practice.
+Prep.ai is a full-stack AI interview assistant that helps users practice real-world interviews tailored to their desired role and tech stack.
+By inputting key details like the role, technologies, and number of questions, users can simulate personalized mock interviews powered by conversational AI.

+Ideal for developers, students, and job seekers who want to build confidence and improve their technical interview skills.

 🚀 Features
-🎯 Generate role-specific technical interview questions 🤖 Conduct mock interviews with an AI interviewer
+Generate interview questions based on role and stack

+Conduct mock interviews with an AI interviewer

-⚙️ Customize interviews based on tech stack & preferences 🧠 Real-time feedback and question handling
+Customize difficulty and question count

+Conversational interface for real-time practice

+Secure authentication via Firebase

-🎨 Beautiful UI with Tailwind CSS and shadcn/ui components 🔐 Firebase Authentication for secure login
+Smooth and accessible UI with shadcn/ui and Tailwind CSS

-📈 Scalable backend powered by Vapi for AI agent conversations
+Voice-based interaction powered by Vapi workflows

 🛠 Tech Stack
-Technology	Description
-Next.js	Full-stack React framework
+Next.js – Full-stack React framework
-Firebase	Auth, Firestore (database), and storage backend Tailwind CSS	Utility-first CSS framework shadcn/ui	Accessible, customizable UI components
-Vapi	AI voice agent for realistic mock interviews
+Tailwind CSS – Utility-first CSS for styling shadcn/ui – Reusable UI components for Next.js Firebase – Auth, database, and backend infrastructure Vapi – Workflow engine for AI-based mock interviews Google Generative AI – For dynamic question generation and evaluation

 📦 Getting Started
+To run Prep.ai locally, follow these steps:

 1. Clone the repository
 bash
 Copy